Law of attraction (New Thought): History

 The first articulator of the law of attraction as general principle was Prentice Mulford.
 Mulford, a pivotal figure in the development of New Thought thinking, discusses the law at length in his essay "The Law of Success", published 1886–1887.
 In this, Mulford was followed by other New Thought authors, such as Henry Wood (starting with his God's Image in Man, 1892), and Ralph Waldo Trine (starting with his first book, What All the World's A-Seeking, 1896).
 For these authors, the law of attraction is concerned not only about health but every aspect of life.

-The 20th century saw a surge in interest in the subject with many books being written about it, amongst which are two of the best-selling books of all time; Think and Grow Rich (1937) by Napoleon Hill, The Power of Positive Thinking (1952) by Norman Vincent Peale, and You Can Heal Your Life (1984) by Louise Hay.
-The Abraham-Hicks material is based primarily around the law of attraction.
+The 20th century saw a surge in interest in the subject with many books being written about it, amongst which are two of the best-selling books of all time: Think and Grow Rich (1937) by Napoleon Hill, The Power of Positive Thinking (1952) by Norman Vincent Peale, and You Can Heal Your Life (1984) by Louise Hay.

+Beginning in 1993, the best-selling series Chicken Soup for the Soul, by Jack Canfield and Mark Victor Hansen—motivational speakers and proponents of the law of attraction—used inspirational stories as examples of the law of attraction.

 In 2006, the concept of the law of attraction gained renewed exposure with the release of the film The Secret (2006) which was then developed into a book of the same title in the same year.
 The movie and book gained widespread media coverage.
 This was followed by a sequel, The Power in 2010 that talks about the law of attraction being the law of love.
+The Abraham–Hicks material is based primarily around the law of attraction.